shanelord01/hass-firewalla-ng/README.md

 ## Changelog

 ### v2.4.3
+- Fix HTTP 429 Too Many Requests on startup — the config flow was calling `async_check_credentials()` (GET /boxes) and then immediately `get_boxes()` (GET /boxes again) to populate the box-selection step.
+Replaced with a single `get_boxes()` call that serves both purposes
-- Fix HTTP 429 Too Many Requests on startup — `authenticate()` was calling `GET /boxes` immediately before the coordinator's first refresh also called `GET /boxes`, hitting the API twice in rapid succession.
-The pre-flight `authenticate()` call has been removed; the first coordinator refresh now acts as the implicit credential check.
-A 401 response raises `ConfigEntryAuthFailed` so HA flags the entry for re-auth rather than retrying indefinitely
+- Fix HTTP 429 at runtime — `authenticate()` was calling GET /boxes immediately before the coordinator's first refresh also called GET /boxes.
+The separate pre-flight authenticate call has been removed; the first coordinator refresh now acts as the implicit credential check
+- Fix `firewalla.delete_alarm` service always raising "API rejected deletion" even on success — REST DELETE endpoints return 204 No Content, but the API client only treated HTTP 200 as success.
+Now 201 and 204 are also treated as success responses.
+Same fix applies to `async_pause_rule` and `async_resume_rule` (POST endpoints that also return 204)
+- Fix `FirewallaAuthError` (401 response) being swallowed by a broad `except Exception` in `_api_request_raw`, meaning invalid tokens were never surfaced as HA re-auth notifications — now re-raised explicitly before the broad catch clause
+- Fix `FirewallaAuthError` not propagating through `async_config_entry_first_refresh` — HA's coordinator only special-cases `ConfigEntryAuthFailed`, not arbitrary exception subclasses.
+Auth errors are now translated to `ConfigEntryAuthFailed` in the coordinator before propagating, triggering HA's re-auth notification correctly
+- Fix response body reads (`.text()`, `.json()`) happening outside the `async_timeout` context — a server that accepts the connection but stalls sending the body could hang the HA event loop indefinitely.
+All body reads are now inside the timeout context
+- Fix stale device removal logging "Removing stale device" on every poll after HA restart — removed device timestamps were not being cleaned from persistent storage, so they reloaded on restart and triggered repeated (harmless but noisy) removal attempts.
+Storage is now persisted after removal
+- Fix target list sensor entities being orphaned when `Enable Target List Sensors` is disabled in options — `firewalla_target_list_*` entities were missing from the disabled-entity cleanup function
+- Fix MSP summary sensor unique_id collision on multi-account installs — `firewalla_msp_onlineBoxes` and similar unique_ids were not scoped to the config entry, so the second account's MSP sensors would be silently rejected by HA.
+Now scoped with `entry_id`
+- Fix `_first_box_id()` fallback using `[{}]` as default (always-truthy list containing an empty dict) instead of `[]` — now correctly returns `"unknown"` when no boxes are present
+- Remove unused `COORDINATOR` and `API_CLIENT` legacy constants from `const.py`
+- Rename `_box_display_name()` to `box_display_name()` in `helpers.py` — leading underscore implied private but the function is used across three modules
+- Reuse `FirewallaMspBaseSensor._MSP_DEVICE_INFO` in `FirewallaTargetListSensor` instead of duplicating the DeviceInfo inline
+- Add missing MSP sensor and target list icon entries to `icons.json`

 ### v2.4.2
 - Fix target list sensors always showing 0 entries — Firewalla-owned/system lists (HaGeZi's Pro Blocklist, OISD, Tor, etc.) return an empty `targets` array but populate a separate `count` field.
 Sensor now uses `count` when present, falling back to `len(targets)` for user-managed lists